 Flip your paper cup upside down and mark an X-shape on the centre of the bottom of your cup with your pencil.
 Then carefully, using your scissors, push a small hole through the cup.
 The hole needs to be big enough for your LED light to pop through but not too big so that the cups fall off.
 Repeat this step until all of your paper cups have X shaped holes in the bottom.

 Gently push the LED lights into each hole and secure in place with a strip of sticky tape, working your way along until your paper cups cover your string of lights.
-Finish by flicking your lights on and watch as they fill your room with a warm, festive glow.
+Finish by flicking your new and improved Christmas lights on and watch as they fill your room with a warm, festive glow.

 So, there you have it, a really quick and easy way to create a beautiful decoration for that special Christmas party or a cosy night in front of the fire.
 You can use plain wrapping paper for a more neutral theme or go bold and bright for an eye-catching display!
 Hang your lights up at the window to welcome guests, along a wall or across a cupboard for the finishing touch to your winter wonderland this Christmas.